 When conservative treatments do not provide sufficient relief, minimally invasive procedures may be considered:

 a.
-Epidural Lysis of Adhesions: This procedure involves injecting a solution into the epidural space to break down scar tissue and adhesions that may be contributing to nerve compression.
+Epidural Lysis of Adhesions: This procedure involves injecting a solution into the epidural space to break down scar tissue and adhesions, helping to relieve nerve compression, reduce pain, and improve mobility.

 b.
-Minimally Invasive Decompression: Techniques like laminectomy and laminotomy involve removing a small portion of the bone or tissue causing compression, creating more space for the nerves.
+Minimally Invasive Decompression: Techniques like laminectomy and laminotomy involve removing a small portion of the lamina, and sometimes thickened ligaments, to relieve pressure on compressed nerves.
+These procedures create more space within the spinal canal, helping to alleviate symptoms of spinal stenosis.

 4. Surgical Options: